Bikes · Resale guide

 How Much Is a Used BSA Scrambler 650 Worth in India?

-A used BSA Scrambler 650 is worth ₹1,50,000 to ₹2,30,000 in India in 2026, depending on its condition, age, and service history.
-This range reflects a significant depreciation from its original launch price of ₹3,45,000.
-Your specific bike’s value will fluctuate based on how well it’s been maintained and the current demand in your city.
+A used BSA Scrambler 650 is worth ₹1,50,000 to ₹2,30,000 in India in 2026, depending on its overall condition, kilometres run, and service history.
+This range reflects a significant depreciation from its original launch price of ₹3,45,000, which is typical for premium bikes after a few years.
+Factors like accident history, number of owners, and the presence of genuine accessories can also influence the final selling price.

 Is the BSA Scrambler 650 Still Worth It in 2026?